zacharywelch/kabu/README.md

 ## Getting Started

-To view kabu locally you'll need a quick web server running.
+To view kabu locally any http server will do.
 Python's `SimpleHTTPServer` is super easy to setup.

 ---